 Ensure you have the correct test library, formatters, and linters installed:

-Set interpreter to match poetry’s virtualenv:
+Set interpreter to match poetry’s virtualenv: run

 Python: Select interpreterand select the poetry interpreter.

 The pre-commit extension will allow to run pre-commit hooks on the current file from the VSCode command palette.